arnaldoSkywalker/qr-code-processor/README.md

 This simple app coded in Vue.js includes a QR Code Generator and Reader.
 The generator receives as input a string that encodes into QR Code, the reader takes as input an image that decodes to provide its string representation.

+Main file and entry point is App.vue file.

 ## Project setup
 ```
 npm install